Ciprofloxacin Extended Release TabletsPronunciation

 | Uncomplicated Urinary Tract Infection

 |Acute Uncomplicated Pyelonephritis||1000 mg||Q24h||7-14 Days|

 Patients whose therapy is started with ciprofloxacin I.V. for urinary tract infections may be switched to ciprofloxacin extended-release tablets when clinically indicated at the discretion of the physician.

-Impaired Renal Function:
+Impaired Renal Function

 Ciprofloxacin is eliminated primarily by renal excretion; however, the drug is also metabolized and partially cleared through the biliary system of the liver and through the intestine.
 These alternate pathways of drug elimination appear to compensate for the reduced renal excretion in patients with renal impairment.
 No dosage adjustment is required for patients with uncomplicated urinary tract infections receiving 500 mg ciprofloxacin extended-release tablets.
 In patients with complicated urinary tract infections and acute uncomplicated pyelonephritis, who have a creatinine clearance of < 30 mL/min, the dose of ciprofloxacin extended-release tablets should be reduced from 1000 mg to 500 mg daily.
-The use of ciprofloxacin 1000 mg extended-release tablets after the dialysis procedure is completed.
+For patients on hemodialysis or peritoneal dialysis, administer ciprofloxacin extended-release tablets after the dialysis procedure is completed.
 (See CLINICAL PHARMACOLOGY, Special Populations, and PRECAUTIONS, Geriatric Use.)

-Impaired Hepatic Function:
+Impaired Hepatic Function